HRemonen/HY-DWK/project/exercises.md

 # Project exercises

+## EX 1.13

+- Updated the [index.pug](./views/index.pug) file to have the input and some predefined todo items
+- Built the new image hremonen/dwkproject:1.13
+- Pushed hremonen/dwkproject:1.13 to Docker hub
+- Update the [deployment](./manifests/deployment.yaml) container image
+- Apply the changes to the dwkproject deployment
+    ```bash
+    kubectl apply -f /manifests/deployment.yaml
+    deployment.apps/dwkproject-dep configured
+    ```
+- Check that everything works

 ## EX 1.12

 - Updated the logic for index.js to fetch the file every hour and save it to image.jpeg